boostedsvj/seutils/README.md

-# seutis - Storage element utilities
+# seutils - Storage element utilities

 `seutils` is a package that aims to make HEP storage element operations via Python easier.
 It relies on the availability of storage element command line tools such as [XRootD](https://xrootd.slac.stanford.edu/), [gfal2-util](https://github.com/cern-fts/gfal2-util), or [eos](https://github.com/cern-eos/eos). `seutils` has no python dependencies other than the standard library, and is compatible from Python 3.10 down to Python 2.7.5.